League-Labs/sort-lab/README.md

 ## Setup

-You will need to have node and npm installed, then run
+You will need to have node and npm installed, then run `npm install`

 ## Implementing Sort Routines